nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-As you can see I'm using the `scaleway_ip` resource to request a public IP which can
-outlive the instance it's attached to.
-This way you can re-create the jump host without
-loosing the IP you're using.
+As you can see above, I'm using the scaleway_ip resource to request a public IP which can outlive the instance it's attached to.
+This way you can re-create the jump host without loosing the public IP you're using.

 We'll be using our jump host module like this:

 ```
 # main.tf